The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 Delivers a lightning attack with a potency of 560.
 Grants 5 ninki.
 Can only be used while under the effect of Raiju Ready, granted by Raiton, and consumes 1 stack of the buff when used.
 Fleeting Raiju is a regular melee GCD.

 # Ninjutsus/Mudras (GCDs)

 Ninjutsu set off a global cooldown of 1.5 seconds upon use, not reducible by Huton or skill speed, and each use of a ninjutsu will use up one nunjutsu charge.
-Mudras have a shared 2 charges, a charge time of 20 seconds per charge, and can only be started when a normal GCD could be started.
+Mudras have a shared  two charges, a charge time of 20 seconds per charge, and can only be started when a normal GCD could be started.
 Instead of a 2.5 or 1.5 second global cooldown, the mudras themselves only give a .5 second global cooldown.
-Using the first mudra will instantly consume a ninjutsu charge and grant a 6 second buff.
-If a ninjutsu is not executed within these 6 seconds, the charge is lost.
+Using the first mudra will instantly consume a ninjutsu charge and grant a six second buff.
+If a ninjutsu is not executed within these six seconds, the charge is lost.
 Inputting two of the same mudra in a combination, or using any other action while the buff is active (including sprint, food, tinctures, role actions, LB etc) will result in a Rabbit Medium, or 'Bunny'.

 ![Ten](https://xivapi.com/i/002000/002901_hr1.png)\
 **Ten**